Skip to main content

 Your pension benefit is made up of two components, your lifetime pension and your bridge benefit.

-Your bridge benefit is calculated at 0.7% of your highest average salary* (best 5 years) and is payable from the date you started receiving your pension until age 65.
-Up to the average YMPE
+Your bridge benefit is calculated as 0.7% of your HAS, up to the avg.
+YMPE, multiplied by your pensionable service, and is payable from the date you start receiving your pension until age 65.

-IMPORTANT!
-The bridge benefit component of your pension benefit is only payable until age 65.
-It is designed to supplement your income until unreduced benefits are payable from CPP at age 65.
+• The bridge benefit is designed to supplement your income until unreduced benefits are payable from CPP at age 65.
 If you retire before age 65 and decide to begin receiving a reduced CPP benefit, you will still receive the bridge benefit until age 65.

 Pension benefit calculation example (if a member’s salary is above the YMPE):